Where can I see a list of integrations that Onna supports?

 Does Onna OCR all image based files?

 Yes, Onna OCRs files as part of its processing pipeline.
+Currently OCR is only done in the English language.

 Can you run keyword searches in Onna?